nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The import mechanism is similarly facilitated by `Storage` and `QuickCache`. `Storage` is used to interact with the users local data, and a new `QuickCache` containing the data to be imported is read by `Storage` from local data.
+The Import mechanism is similarly facilitated by `Storage` and `QuickCache`. `Storage` is used to interact with the users local data, and a new `QuickCache` containing the data to be imported is read by `Storage` from local data.

 ##### Usage

-Given below is an example usage scenario and how the export mechanism behaves at each step.
+Given below is an example usage scenario and how the Import mechanism behaves at each step.

 Step 1.
 The user places the file `in.json` that he wants to import in his `/import/`folder.